-Sarah Ramsay enjoys helping fashion-phobic men create a confidence-boosting personal style.
+Sarah enjoys helping fashion-phobic men create a confidence-boosting personal style.
 “When something fits a man, it’s just night and day better.
-When they love how they feel in their clothes, they actually start to care about who they dress.
+When they love how they feel in their clothes, they actually start to care about how they dress.
 And the wives love me for it.”
-In fact, women were Sarah’s original clientele, back when she was the number one seller for a high-end women’s fashion designer.
+In fact, women were Sarah’s original clienteles, back when she was the number one seller for a high-end women’s fashion designer.

 After a track record of success, she experienced challenges starting in the fall of 2008.
 Following an amazing personal sales month, she dialed into a conference call with enthusiasm only to learn the company had just declared bankruptcy.
 Always industrious, Sarah continued working part time as a fashion writer and did trunk shows for an up-and-coming designer.
 When both of those opportunities ultimately collapsed because of the economy, she was out of work, out of money, and out of ideas.

 Never one to stay down for long, Sarah recalled hearing about the J.Hilburn business from a former colleague.
 At the time J.Hilburn was a start-up with no local resources in Minneapolis to onboard new Stylists.
 So she borrowed money for an airplane ticket to Dallas.
 "I showed up on the doorstep of J.Hilburn and said, ‘Ok, train me.
 I have to start selling tomorrow.’"

 One of J.Hilburn’s top Stylists, Sarah has been breaking sales records since her second month with the company.
 Her favorite achievement happened recently when she broke yet another sales record as the first Stylist to personally sell $50,000 in one month.
 She was proud to lead her team by example, showing Stylists that anyone could achieve the same goal.
 “The only way to fail is to give up,” Sarah says.
 “People who keep the end goal in mind are the ones who rise to the top.”